AdobeDocs/release-notes.en/current.md

 Updates include:

 * New solution URLs: `experience.adobe.com/<application name>`:
   * All products will eventually adopt this URL pattern.
 Look for new URLs to become effective throughout the month.
   * Browser support: Supported browsers include [!DNL Microsoft Edge], [!DNL Google Chrome], [!DNL Firefox], [!DNL Safari], and [!DNL Opera] (latest versions). **Note:** Although the Experience Cloud interface supports these browsers, individual solutions might not support every browser.
 (For example, [Analytics](https://docs.adobe.com/content/help/en/analytics/admin/sys-reqs.html) does not support [!DNL Opera], and [Target](https://docs.adobe.com/help/en/target/using/implement-target/before-implement/supported-browsers.html) does not support [!DNL Safari].)
   * ([!DNL Safari] only) The domain change may cause cookie issues in [!DNL Safari].
-Unchecking _Prevent cross-site tracking_ in the [!DNL Safari] Privacy Preferences enables cookies across domains (and all cross-site experiences), and allows Experience Cloud to function on this new domain.
+Deselecting _Prevent cross-site tracking_ in the [!DNL Safari] Privacy Preferences enables cookies across domains (and all cross-site experiences), and allows Experience Cloud to function on this new domain.
 * Easier switching between your organizations or to a different application.
 * Improved product help: [!UICONTROL Experience League] is integrated into the product so that a help search also includes results from community forums and video content.
 This change simplifies access to more content and helps you get the most out of Experience Cloud.
 Additionally, click **[!UICONTROL Help]** > **[!UICONTROL Feedback]** to report issues or share your ideas with Adobe.
 * Improved notifications: The [!UICONTROL Notifications] drop-down menu now has two tabs, one for your own product notifications and one for global product announcements.